Texas Roadhouse Green Beans

 Instructions

-- When ingredients are fully incorporated, reduce heat under skillet to low.
-Cover skillet with lid and simmer until green beans are tender, approximately 10 minutes.
-Taste and add salt and/or pepper as needed, then transfer green beans to serving dish or divide into individual portions and serve warm.
+- Once ingredients are fully incorporated, reduce heat under skillet to low.
+Cover skillet with lid and simmer until green beans are tender, approximately 10 minutes, stirring occasionally.

 Notes